cmeerbeek/fluent-plugin-splunkhec/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+* Add support for weak certificates
+* Add support for custom index, source and sourcetype fields